Tiit Terik

 Tiit Terik (/et/; born 15 June 1979) is an Estonian politician.
-He is the former deputy mayor of Tallinn.
-Deputy Mayor coordinates Tallinn City Property Department, Tallinn Municipal Police Department and manages issues within their areas of administration, as well as the Sports Division at Tallinn Culture and Sports Department.
-A member of the Estonian Centre Party (Estonian: Eesti Keskerakond).
-He was a Minister of Culture from 2021 to 2022, Vice-Chairman of the Tallinn City Council from 2022 to 2023, Chairman of the Tallinn City Council from 2019 to 2021, and chairman of the board of The Association of Estonian Cities and Municipalities.
+He is the former deputy mayor of Tallinn, responsible for coordinating the Tallinn City Property Department, Tallinn Municipal Police Department and managing issues within their areas of administration, as well as the Sports Division at Tallinn Culture and Sports Department.
+He is a member of the Estonian Centre Party (Estonian: Eesti Keskerakond).
+He served as Minister of Culture from 2021 to 2022, Vice-Chairman of the Tallinn City Council from 2022 to 2023, Chairman of the Tallinn City Council from 2019 to 2021, and chairman of the board of The Association of Estonian Cities and Municipalities.
 Terik is the member of the European Committee of the Regions and vice-president of the Council of European Municipalities and Regions (CEMR).

-He has been member of the Estonian Parliament (2016-2019), City District Governor in Nõmme District Administration (2013-2016) and City District Governor in Pirita District Administration (2007-2013).
+He was a member of the Estonian Parliament (2016-2019), City District Governor in the Nõmme District Administration (2013-2016) and City District Governor in the Pirita District Administration (2007-2013).